jcaffet/hypnos/README.md

 The NonWorkingHoursState tag values could be :
 - running : keep instances running during non-business hours
-- stopped : for auto-scaling groups, terminates the attached instances, for standalone instances, stop them during non-business hours
+- stopped : for auto-scaling groups, terminates the attached instances, for standalone instances or Aurora clusters, stop them during non-business hours

 The WorkingHoursState tag values could be :
 - running : start instances at the beginning of business hours
-- stopped : for auto-scaling groups and standalone instances keep them stopped at the beginning of business hours
+- stopped : for auto-scaling groups, standalone instances and Aurora clusters keep them stopped at the beginning of business hours

 It is a good pratice to define different behaviours depending on the environment.
 With Cloudformation, use mappings :